wadelau/wadelau.github.io/hanjst/hanjst-install.md

 Template designers and developers are encouraged to implement one of them to prevent pages raw data from exposing to end-users.

-It's also a resolution to combine those two methods at the same time to reduce the exposure of raw data at most.
+It's also a resolution to combine those two methods at the same page to reduce the exposure of raw data at most.

 ---
 #### Related works